Rerun of Daily Devotional May 22, 2017

 Your foundation to a life of clarity, purpose, and joy revolves around placing Jesus at the very center of your existence.

-As you begin a new day, with the many strains and distractions that are coming your way, be intentional about keeping Jesus as your only foundation.
+As you begin a new work, with the many strains and distractions that are coming your way, be intentional about keeping Jesus as your only foundation.

 Prayer: Dear Gracious Heavenly God, there are times when I am easily distracted and led astray.
 In every aspect of life, help me to rely on your guidance, love, and grace.
 Bless my day, my words, my thoughts, and my actions.
 In Jesus’ name I pray.
 Amen.